mrios22/vortex-core-lisp-dvorak/README.md

 Then go to TcFreddie's Much Programming Core webpage.
 We will be using it to configure the board.

+## Guide to the Layers (and some design decisions)

+Layer ``L0`` will be the Dvorak/Emacs layer.

+Layer ``L1`` will be a vanilla layer: the keymappings will match what is printed on the keyboard.
+(Sometimes you need to hand your keyboard to someone else and you want them to be able to use it.
+Or sometimes you have to enter a complicated password and you don't want to touch type it.)

+Layer ``L2`` will be the same as ``L1`` until I figure out something better to do with it.

+Layer ``L3`` will be a mapping with a numeric keypad, an arrow keypad, and a few other convenient things.

 ## Dvorak on the CORE

 This keyboard configuration assumes that you can touch type in Dvorak.
 Almost all of the keycaps will remain in their original position.